-The seven appointed members, including the chair, are the voting members.
+Process if consensus is not present: If there are instances where consensus cannot be reached, the seven appointed members, including the Chair, may take a vote.
 Ex officio members participate in discussion of issues and proposed actions, but do not have voting authority.

 A motion proposes that the board take certain action on a matter.
-Motions are made to handle routine business and to conduct meetings.
-Robert's Rules of Order are used to define voting procedures.

-The correct way to make the motion is to say, "I move" and then state specifically what action you are proposing.
+A member may initiate a vote when consensus cannot be reached by saying, "I move" and then state specifically what action you are proposing.
 You can second the motion by saying "second."
 The names of the person making the motion and seconding the motion are recorded in the minutes.
 A majority vote of the voting members present is required for a motion to be adopted.